Bagamanoc: Tourism

 There are no specific tourism activities in the municipality, although there are potential areas endowed with natural attributes and resources that are conducive to recreation, leisure and other wholesome experiences which can provide the purpose for visitors, excursionist and vacationist.
 Basically, the locality is coastal, thus there sprawling beaches, lagoons, shoals, coves wherein one can frolics and do some fishing.
 There are also some rivers and falls where in anybody could have some picnic or excursion.
 There is also the former LORAN Station Buildings (US Coast Guard Station) located atop a hill and overlooking coastal strips of beaches and the Pacific Ocean.

 Among those potential sites are the falls at Paday along Panuto and Maragkiw River at Bacak, Pantalan at Caningan River, Quezon and Cagnipa at Barangay San Vicente overlooking the sea and a nsilet.
 Included are the strip of beaches like Bugao-Pogtangan Beach, Late Beach and Cabusiw-Dayhagan Beaches along the blue seas and corals where in one can do swimming and scuba diving.

 Industry

 The municipality is an agricultural base community whereby necessary resources for agro-industrial undertakings are available.
 Abundant raw materials from the forest and other agricultural products could be utilized for a cottage or home industry.
 The vast seas could be tapped as source for raw materials for fish and marine processing business and other livelihood activities for the local fisher folks.
 Besides form the abundant raw materials, adequate labor force is readily available.

 There are no established industry in the locality, what present are small scale rice mills, an off and on small home furniture, leather wear and nipa shingle making.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: